FAQ - Transfer

 Do I have to provide all my transcripts even though my last school has a combination of all my institutional credits?

-Can I apply now even though I’m still in my last semester at my current institution and have not received my A.A. or 60 credits yet?
+Can I apply now even though I’m still in my last semester at my current institution and have not received my A.A. or earned 60 credits yet?

-You will need to fill out the application, pay the application fee, and submit the most current official transcripts by the application deadline for the term you intend to start at FAU.
-If you wait to apply until you finish your last semester at your current institution, you will miss the application deadline and will have to sit out one semester.
+If you wait to apply until you finish your last semester at your current institution, you will miss the application deadline.
 Once you complete your classes, please submit your final transcripts to Admissions.

-2. If you have taken college-level courses at any other institution since graduating from FAU, you will need to submit the official transcript from those institutions.
+If you have taken college-level courses at any other institution since graduating from FAU, you will need to submit the official transcript(s) from those institutions.

 How do I check my application status?